Solicitors raising money for spinal cord injury charity

 In total 50,000 people currently live with paralysis in the UK and Ireland.
 Aspire support these people in a number of ways by providing interim adapted accommodation, peer support through their Independent Living Program as well as running a dedicated Welfare Benefits hotline for people who are struggling to access the benefits that they are entitled to.

-The sponsored half marathon is another example of how Moore Blatch and Aspire are working together in close partnership.
-In November 2014 Moore Blatch and Aspire joined together to form Aspire Law LLP.
+The sponsored half marathon is another example of how Moore Barlow and Aspire are working together in close partnership.
+In November 2014 Moore Barlow and Aspire joined together to form Aspire Law LLP.
 Aspire Law is a fully regulated and approved law firm joint owned by both parties and is dedicated to providing legal help to people who have sustained a life-changing spinal cord injury.